Bid Protests, Appropriations Law, & Other Legal Work

 Registration for Open Enrollment Courses

-Each fiscal year, GAO offers 2 PAL courses on an open enrollment basis.
-GAO enrolls approximately 15 federal employees in each course, starting after October 1.
+Each fiscal year, GAO offers 2 PAL courses on an open enrollment basis at a cost of $500 per seat.
+GAO enrolls approximately 15 federal employees in each course and begins accepting registration requests starting October 1 of a given fiscal year (we do not consider requests received before October 1).
 For FY 2019, our open enrollment courses will be April 23 – 25, 2019 and August 13 – 15, 2019.
 At this time, GAO has received requests for all available seats in both courses, and the wait-lists are also full.
-Those who have been offered seats have received an interagency agreement for their agency to complete, after which their agency must pay the $500 course fee in advance of the course to secure the participant’s enrollment.
-GAO will endeavor to finalize enrollment 2 months prior to the start of each course.
+Those who have been offered seats have received an interagency agreement for their agency to complete, after which their agency must pay the $500 fee in advance of the course to secure the participant’s enrollment.
+GAO will endeavor to finalize enrollment 2 months prior to the start of each course

 Registration for Group Courses